 8. Ho’opi’i Falls

-Located on the eastern coast of Kauai Island, the Ho’opi’i Falls is a hidden gem that’s hard to find.
+Located on the eastern side of Kauai Island, the Ho’opi’i Falls is a hidden gem in Hawaii that’s hard to find.

 That’s because it’s on an unmarked trail.
-And while trail itself is a moderate 2-mile hike, it can be difficult to track down.
-That’s why you should only attempt it if you’re a weathered hiker or have a guide with you.
+While the trail itself is a moderate 2-mile hike, it cannot be easy to track down.
+That’s why you should only attempt it if you’re a weathered hiker or have a guide.

 9. Hoolea Falls

 Hoolea Falls might be the most stunning waterfall you’ll witness in Kauai!
-It’s a 2-tier waterfall with a steady stream that runs down a volcanic rock wall.
+It’s a double-tiered waterfall with a steady stream that runs down a volcanic rock wall.

 Also, don’t be alarmed if you see more skin than you’re accustomed to.
 Nudity is common with locals in the area!